redis/redis-doc/commands/getex.md

 Get the value of `key`.
-Unlike `GET`, this is a write command and would be rejected by replicas.
+Unlike `GET`, this is a write command.
 Return values are similar as `GET.

 ## Options